tsara27/my_website/_posts/2014-12-11-how-to-sum-numbers-inside-array.markdown

 date:   2014-12-02 06:20:55
 categories: ruby
 tags: blog ruby math sum inject
+description: In developing application you may find a problem where you have to sum numbers inside an array.
+You may feel confuse of how to do that.
+Here, I explain how you can solve the problem.
+Let's say that we have `nums = [1,2,3,4,5]` and the result of sum is 15.
 ---
 In developing application you may find a problem where you have to sum numbers inside an array.
 You may feel confuse of how to do that.
 Here, I explain how you can solve the problem.
 Let's say that we have `nums = [1,2,3,4,5]` and the result of sum is 15.<!--more-->